North Carolina vs. Oklahoma Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 North Carolina Performance Insights

-- The Tar Heels outscore opponents by 9.9 points per game (scoring 84.9 points per game to rank 24th in college basketball while allowing 75 per outing to rank 282nd in college basketball) and have a +99 scoring differential overall.
+- The Tar Heels' +99 scoring differential (outscoring opponents by 9.9 points per game) is a result of scoring 84.9 points per game (24th in college basketball) while allowing 75 per contest (282nd in college basketball).

-- The 38.1 rebounds per game North Carolina averages rank 123rd in college basketball, and are 3.4 more than the 34.7 its opponents record per outing.
+- North Carolina wins the rebound battle by an average of 3.4 boards.
+It is pulling down 38.1 rebounds per game (123rd in college basketball) compared to its opponents' 34.7 per contest.

-- North Carolina connects on 7.7 three-pointers per game (163rd in college basketball), while its opponents have made 8.2 on average.
+- North Carolina hits 7.7 three-pointers per game (163rd in college basketball), while its opponents have made 8.2 on average.

 - North Carolina and its opponents have been mostly even in the turnover battle.
 The Tar Heels commit 10.4 per game (66th in college basketball) and force 11 (276th in college basketball play).